orsonteodoro/oiledmachine-overlay/README.md

 find the text in the monolithic license file (a file containing all the licenses and copyright notices) referenced in the LICENSE variable.
-If the license text is buried in a git submodule, you need to manually scan each module or try to search engine scan.
+If the license text is buried in a git submodule, you need to manually scan each module or try to do a search engine scan.
 You can also try to do the following in the command line template:

 ```